Protect Beehives From Bears

 See our article Where To Place A Beehive about apiary locations (excluding electric fence issues).

 Think again about proximity to children and pets who can get zapped.
 Our dog got hit once when we failed to pay attention to where she was.
 She stays far away from the bee yard now.
-I don’t think you want your kids getting a similar lesson.
+I don’t think you want your kids to get a similar lesson.

 Determine if there are local regulations limiting your ability to set up an electric fence.